 Convection heaters have a unique design and are used to warm the air in a room, not people.
 They produce hot air that rises to the ceiling, and this causes the cooler air to fall to the floor, causing a circulation of the air in the room.
 These heaters are either baseboard heaters or water- or oil-filled heaters.
 The water- and oil-filled heaters are the most efficient by far and are generally warm to the touch.

-Radiant heaters are used to heat people and objects in a room, not the ar specifically.
+Radiant heaters are used to heat people and objects in a room, not the air specifically.
 These heaters provide warmth to someone sitting in front of it and do it promptly.
 If you want heat very quickly, this is the right choice for a heater.
 However, be aware that there are certain dangers associated with radiant heaters.
 They can burn people and animals and are always a fire threat when put too close to flammable or combustible materials.

 Combination heaters provide the best of both of these heaters.
 They use a fan to help distribute heat throughout the home but are not as efficient as the other heaters.
-They are a good choice for most anywhere in your home.
+They are a good choice for almost anywhere in your home.

-Electric space heaters produce 1 unit of heat for every 1 unit of electricity.
-To help you understand the efficiency of those figures, that means the heaters are 100% energy efficient.
-Geothermal heat pumps offer 3 units of heat for 1 unit of electricity.
-That translates into a 300% efficiency.
+Electric space heaters produce one unit of heat for every one unit of electricity.
+To help you understand the efficiency of those figures, that means the heaters are 100 percent energy-efficient.
+Geothermal heat pumps offer three units of heat for one unit of electricity.
+That translates into a 300 percent efficiency.